Dual approach for object tracking based on optical flow and swarm intelligence: Experimental Result and Analysis.

 \subsubsection{Variable Background}

 Now we perform our experiment on a video where background is moving with object.
 Video is taken by a moving camera.
-Here we consider 3 video frames from TB-100 sequence namely jogging[1][2][OCC,DEF,OPR], Suv[OCC,IPR,OV], Walking[OCC,BC].
-Both tracking results and Bounding Box representations are shown below from figure-(31) to (36).
+Here we consider 3 video frames from TB-100 sequence namely -\\ 1.jogging[1][2][OCC,DEF,OPR]\\ 2.Suv[OCC,IPR,OV]\\ 3.Walking[OCC,BC]\\ 4.Skater2[SV,DEF,FM,IPR,OPR]\\ 5.Football1[IPR,OPR,BC].